-(ii) The steps taken by the Development of Air-conditioners with R32 and R290 refrigerant, which comes () Company for utilizing Alternate Sources of under HFC and HC Green refrigerant category.
-They results in Low GWP and ODP Energy: Solar Inverter AC concept study initiated in Amber R&D center, Rajpura; 3, • Natural Energy usage by Solar Panel installation in two different units with capacity of 368 KW and 276 KW with yearly saving ₹ 12 Lakh and ₹ 15.8 Lakh. • Transparent lights for natural lights usage and minimizing electricity for Lux Level. (iii) Capital investment on energy conservation equipment Negligible investments have been made.
-(B) TECHNOLOGY ABSORPT ION (i) Efforts made towards technology absorption: Your Company is committed towards technology driven innovation and lays strong emphasis on inculcating an innovation driven culture within the organization.
+(ii) The steps taken by the Company for utilizing Alternate Sources of under HFC and HC Green refrigerant category.
+They results in Low GWP and ODP potential.
+Energy: Natural Energy usage by Solar Panel installation in two different units with capacity of 368 KW and 276 KW with yearly saving ₹ 12 Lakh and ₹ 15.8 Lakh. (iii) Canital investment on • Transparent lights for natural lights usage and minimizing electricity for Lux Level.
+Negligible investments have been made. () energy conservation rvegigible investmente have been made. equipment (B) TECHNOLOGY ABSORPT (i) Efforts made towards technology absorption: Your Company is committed towards technology driven innovation and lays strong emphasis on inculcating an innovation driven culture within the organization.
 During the financial year under review, your Company continued to work on technology up gradation and capability development in the critical areas of better star rating (energy efficiency), low power consumption and lesser global warming (environment friendly).
 The efforts made are given below: Developed Energy Efficient ACs, especially 5 Star series in 1.0 Ton and 1.5 Ton Inverter Product category; Product development is done with combination of R32 refrigerant with 5 mm Heat Exchanger Coils, which results in higher energy efficiency, Low Refrigerant weight, lesser global warming (environment friendly); • Energy Efficient motor (BLDC) Implementation in all Inverter AC 5 star models; Disruptive innovation approach to achieve Window AC with very low Power consumption; Developed new Indoor Unit series with better energy efficiency and high cooling capacity; VRF, Cassette and Tower AC development initiated with R410a and R32, Green refrigerant to bring in better energy efficiency in Commercial AC category.
-Such efforts would help in ensuring that the Company's products retain their competitive edge in the market for years to come. (ii) The benefits derived like product improvement, cost reduction, product development or import The efforts taken by your Company towards technology development and absorption help deliver competitive advantage to your Company through the launch of new products and variants, introduction of new features and improvement of product performance.
-Some examples of results delivered in the financial year 2018-19 are: substitution: Localization and development of controller PCB of Inverter Split AC for Cost saving and long term strategic sourcing; Outdoor Unit (ODU) chassis optimization for cost savings; • Initiated design for low weight aerodynamic fan for high efficiency and less cost; Local & in-house BLDC Motor development and manufacturing initiative taken. (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year): No technology has been imported during the last 3 years by the Company. (iv) the expenditure incurred on Research and Development Expenses incurred on research and developments are booked under respective general accounting heads.
+Such efforts would help in ensuring that the Company's products retain their competitive edge in the market for years to come. (ii) The benefits derived like product improvement, cost reduction, product development or import substitution: The efforts taken by your Company towards technology development and absorption help deliver competitive advantage to your Company through the launch of new products and variants, introduction of new features and improvement of product performance.
+Some examples of results delivered in the financial year 2018-19 are: Localization and development of controller PCB of Inverter Split AC for Cost saving and long term strategic sourcing; Outdoor Unit (ODU) chassis optimization for cost savings; • Initiated design for low weight aerodynamic fan for high efficiency and less cost; (111) Local & in-house BLDC Motor development and manufacturing initiative taken. (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year): No technology has been imported during the last 3 years by the Company. (iv) the expenditure incurred on Research and Development Expenses incurred on research and developments are booked under respective general accounting heads.